realadammatthew/humbleberger/src/copy/why-some-jews-reject.md

 # Why Do Some Jewish People Reject Yeshua as Messiah?
-Seeking Israel’s True Hope

 ## The Messiah’s Love Fulfills God’s Promises to Israel